Long-Range Electric Cars

 Last updated: 21/04/2021 | Estimated Reading Time: 4 minutes

-‘Range anxiety’ is becoming an ever popular phrase for buyers of electric cars (EVs).
+‘Range anxiety’ is becoming an ever popular phrase for electric vehicle owners.
 But with manufacturers investing heavily in long-range EVs, this cautious approach to eco engines is soon to become a distant memory.